kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

   * writable by your user;
   * accessible by the qemu user.
 * Grant the qemu user access to the storage pool.
+* Edit `/etc/libvirt/qemu.conf` to run under that user, that have access to the storage pool (not recommended for production usage).

 On Arch: